 This DMCA law is similar to laws against selling any kind of stolen item.
 One example is when a pawn shop owner can get arrested for selling stolen merchandise.
 This can still be possible even though the show owner is not aware that their items were from theft.

 What to do if someone accuses you of intellectual property theft

 It’s absolutely unpleasant if you were led with a DMCA takedown notice.
 If you have unwittingly reposted someone else’s work without citing the source, the first notice might be an email from the copyright holder.
 It can be a shock if the alleged author first issues a DMCA takedown request to your website host.
 The quickest solution is to immediately remove the content from your website.
 However, if you believe you are the sole creator and owner of the content, it’s best to get some legal advice.

 Data breaches and other cybercrimes like phishing are becoming way too common recently.
-In recent years, data breaches have led to major fines and legal fees and also stress for common business owners such as discount retail chains, even largest banks, even a popular health insurance company was also a victim, an entertainment network and also our federal government.
+In recent years, data breaches have led to major fines and legal fees and also stress for common business owners such as discount retail chains, even the largest banks, even a popular health insurance company was also victim, an entertainment network, and also our federal government.
 And in case your blog is one that catches information in a form of lead generation, you might want to make sure that this information is stored safely.

 In reality, it’s not just large organizations that are falling to being hacked or getting a virus.
 Even small businesses fall victim to such.
 55% of small businesses already experienced a data breach and 53% had multiple breaches.
 So, the internet is definitely not safe.

 A certain data breach can also damage your reputation and place your customers and employees at risk.
 It doesn’t only damage your computer system.
 This is why cyber insurance is very essential to your business.